VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Pajek e323e05a735d4151a0bccfec08aa3bd6.md

 Note: Pajek means spider in Slovenian.
 Origin Notes: The Pajek Program for Large Network Analysis is a tool developed and hosted by Andrej Vlado and some of their colleges.
-As part of this program, they later compiled relevant graphs and links to other datasets, which we call today the Pajek collection. graph features handled: directed edges, generic, large Graph features in papers: clusters (generated),generic,clusters (generated) Origin Paper: Pajek datasets (https://www.notion.so/Pajek-datasets-f5e6157fc711492f921234be368dd865?pvs=21) Originally found at: http://vlado.fmf.uni-lj.si/pub/networks/data/
+As part of this program, they later compiled relevant graphs and links to other datasets, which we call today the Pajek collection. graph features handled: Directed edges, Generic, Large Graph features in papers: clusters (generated),generic,clusters (generated) Origin Paper: Pajek datasets (https://www.notion.so/Pajek-datasets-f5e6157fc711492f921234be368dd865?pvs=21) Originally found at: http://vlado.fmf.uni-lj.si/pub/networks/data/